-Gravid dams are considered at high-risk of a poor outcome to their gestation when they have a history of problems during past pregnancies or have developed a new problem during the current pregnancy.
-Problems in past gestations most often resulting in classification as a high-risk pregnancy include placentitis, premature placental separation, recurrent dystocia, premature termination of pregnancy due to abortion or premature birth, prolonged pregnancies resulting in abnormal foals and uterine artery hemorrhage.
-Current problems often resulting in classification of high-risk pregnancy include precocious udder development, development of placentitis, discovery of twin pregnancy, detection of premature placental separation on ultrasound examination, over-term gestation relative to past gestations, musculoskeletal problems such as fractures, laminitis and lameness, development of endotoxemia such as with colic or colitis, development of hypotension or hypoxemia, recent abdominal surgical incision, development of a body wall hernia, neurologic disease marked by ataxia, weakness or seizures, development of hydrops allantois or hydrops amnion, symptomatic pituitary hyperplasia, granulomatous intestinal disease, lymphosarcoma, melanomas in the pelvic canal, recent hemorrhage and innumerable other problems.
-The list of possible problems leading to risk of gestational problems is endless.
+Gravid dams are considered to have a high-risk pregnancy when they have had a history of problems during past pregnancies or have developed a new problem during the current pregnancy.
+Problems in past gestations include placentitis, premature placental separation, recurrent dystocia, premature termination of pregnancy due to abortion or premature birth, prolonged pregnancies resulting in abnormal foals and uterine artery hemorrhage.
+Current problems include precocious udder development, development of placentitis, discovery of twin pregnancy, detection of premature placental separation on ultrasound examination, over-term gestation relative to past gestations, musculoskeletal problems such as fractures, laminitis and lameness, development of endotoxemia such as with colic or colitis, development of hypotension or hypoxemia, recent abdominal surgical incision, development of a body wall hernia, neurologic disease marked by ataxia, weakness or seizures, development of hydrops allantois or hydrops amnion, symptomatic pituitary hyperplasia, granulomatous intestinal disease, lymphosarcoma, melanomas in the pelvic canal, recent hemorrhage and innumerable other problems.
+The list of problems is endless.
 Although it is useful to recognize the presence of these predisposing problems, if the aim is to actively intervene to decrease the risk to the fetal foal, this is not enough.
 Rather the mare's problem should be viewed in terms of how it threatens fetal or neonatal well-being.
-After understanding the threat, then a plan to minimize or eliminate the threat can be made and carried out.

 The mother has total control of the fetal environment.
 The fetus is dependent on and must receive everything from the mother.
 There is no means for the fetus to directly communicate its changing needs to the dam and if insufficient resources are delivered from the dam, the fetal foal can only survive if it can effectively redistribute the limited substrates present.
-The fetus has a number of sophisticated compensatory responses in response to the challenges brought about by disturbances in maternal homeostasis.
-Despite this it should be realized that as the fetus approaches term, its metabolic demands are close to exceeding the ability of the placenta to deliver substrates, so any disruption in placental function can have devastating results.
+The fetus has a number of sophisticated compensatory responses to the challenges brought about by disturbances in maternal homeostasis.
+Despite this it should be realized that as the fetus approaches term, its metabolic demands are close to exceeding the ability of the placenta to deliver substrates, so any disruption in placental function can have serious consequences.